 This is a comfy/cozy cottage out of a storybook surrounded by the quintessential child's dream of a Secret Garden.
-If he's available, your host may invite you for an evening meal based entirely on ingredients grown in the numberless permaculture vegetable, salad and herb beds, or in the forty-foot polytunnel!
+Enjoy delicious, healthy meals based around ingredients grown in the numberless permaculture vegetable, salad and herb beds, or in the forty-foot polytunnel.
 In season, have a campfire under the stars; a complete cook-out can easily be organized.
 As an added bonus, you will find bicycles en site for your use and even two open Canadian canoes.

-Be advised: this listing requires some effort to reach (40 mins by car from Belfast; 80 minutes from Dublin, a bit longer by bike or train/bus), but thus far no one has been disappointed.
-Be sure to bring in some food, as the nearest shop or restaurant is two miles away.
+This address requires some effort to reach (40 mins by car from Belfast; 80 minutes from Dublin, a bit longer by bike or train/bus), but thus far no one has been disappointed.
+Be sure to bring in some groceries, as the nearest shop or restaurant is two miles away.
 We keep stocked all your basic cooking ingredients like flour, spices, oil, etc, and usually there is plenty of garden produce for salads and sides.
 You can save a lot of money by cooking in and eating from the garden.

 Sitting far from the road, Tullyquilly Cottage possesses a rare, old-world charm in an idyllic setting that is heart-breakingly beautiful.
 Everyone who comes here immediately falls in love with the place and is sad to leave.